 Fireplaces and wood burning stoves

-When a wood burning fireplace is in use, air is continually drawn out of the home and up the fireplace chimney.
+When a wood-burning fireplace is in use, the air is continually drawn out of the home and up the fireplace chimney.
 This air must be replaced to maintain the ideal air-to-gas ratio that allows for complete combustion.

 - The fireplace damper must be open when the fireplace is in use.
 The open damper allows the smoke and gases to exit.